cgfulton/how-to/openshift/4.6/compliance-operator.md

 an OpenSCAP profile such as its XCCDF identifier, what kind of checks the profile contains (node vs platform) and for what system or platform.

+###### List Profile
-**List** the out-of-the-box [Profile](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-profile-object) objects that are part of the [compliance-operator](https://github.com/openshift/compliance-operator) installation using the following command:
+The out-of-the-box [Profile](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md#the-profile-object) objects that are part of the [compliance-operator](https://github.com/openshift/compliance-operator) installation and can be listed using the following command:

 ```bash
 oc get -n fisma-moderate profiles.compliance